- momentum strategy

 - use walk-forward optimization to continually adjust the momentum filters

 Our background article, Low-Noise Momentum Strategies, describes Round-Robin's operation in more detail.
-The strategy's mechanics were adapted from Scott M. Juds' book Conquering the Seven Faces of Risk.
+We adapted the strategy's mechanics from Scott M. Juds' book Conquering the Seven Faces of Risk.
 For those interested in a better understanding of the strategy's rationale, we recommend reading Juds' book.

 Round-Robin typically invests in only two ETFs at a time.
 While these ETFs cover a wide array of individual companies, the strategy focuses on only one sector and one style.
 However, as market conditions evolve, Round-Robin rotates from one asset to the next.
 Juds calls this concept serial diversification.